i-am-tanni/mud_painter/README.md

 Formats are provided as json.

-Format files inform the custom encoding patterns for the output.
+Format files inform the color encoding patterns for the output.

 - See `/lib/mud_painter/config` for format fields
 - See `/formats` for examples.